The Women Behind the Badge

 These Times, They Are A Changin'...In the Spring of 1967, Officers Gail Sloan, Mickey Casey, Sally Keene and Jeanette Houser became the first women hired by the Charlotte Police Department for the specific job of sworn officer.

 They set another historic precedent by becoming the first policewomen to attend the police academy with male officers and to be assigned law enforcement duties comparable to those of their male counterparts.
 Three of the four emerged as academy graduates and became investigators in the Youth Bureau.
-The following year, Cheryl Horner and Annie M. Gillespie, the department's first black female officer joined the ranks.
+The following year, Cheryl Horner and Annie M. Gillespie, the department's first black woman officer joined the ranks.

 ...But Not Very Quickly

-Five years passed before another woman would be hired and the department had yet to place a female in the uniform patrol ranks.
+Five years passed before another woman would be hired and the department had yet to place a woman in the uniform patrol ranks.
 But in 1973, Chief J.C.
 Goodman made the decision to lift the "uniform barrier," and Jean Larson was hired to work in the Patrol Bureau.
-From that point on, additional female officers were hired to work in patrol, fraud, sex crimes, the detective division and the Police Attorney's Office.
+From that point on, additional women officers were hired to work in patrol, fraud, sex crimes, the detective division and the Police Attorney's Office.

 Gaining Ground and Growing

-In 1983, Sergeants Huff and Sloan became the first female Captains.
+In 1983, Sergeants Huff and Sloan became the first women Captains.
 They were joined in 1987 by Sergeants Piper Charles and Judy Dinkins.
 It appeared, after more than 60 years, that the doors were finally open to women.
 Thus a rather quiet beginning evolved into an accepted tradition, and "women behind the badge" were no longer oddities.
 By early 1990, female ranks in the Charlotte Police Department included 115 officers, 9 Sergeants and 2 Captains.

 As of January 2014, women accounted for about 14% of the CMPD's sworn ranks and hold the rank from Sergeant to Deputy Chief.